9 inventory strategies to prevent ecommerce stockouts

 We all know that an ounce of prevention is worth more than a pound of cure, but let’s face it: you will encounter stockouts in your business.

-You can implement all the aforementioned best practices to prevent it, but at the end of the day, eCommerce is an unpredictable business.
+You can implement all the aforementioned best practices to prevent it, but at the end of the day, ecommerce is an unpredictable business.
 That said, here are some practical ways to handle stockouts in a way that minimizes damage to your reputation, customer retention, and overall bottom line:

 How a good inventory management system prevents stockouts